 - 1.3.1 Provide individualised and ongoing nutritional advice from a healthcare professional with specific expertise and competencies in nutrition.
 [2009] - 1.3.2 Provide dietary advice in a form sensitive to the person's needs, culture and beliefs, being sensitive to their willingness to change and the effects on their quality of life.
 [2009] - 1.3.3 Emphasise advice on healthy balanced eating that is applicable to the general population when providing advice to adults with type 2 diabetes.
 Encourage high-fibre, low-glycaemic-index sources of carbohydrate in the diet, such as fruit, vegetables, wholegrains and pulses; include low-fat dairy products and oily fish; and control the intake of foods containing saturated and trans fatty acids.
 [2009] - 1.3.4 Integrate dietary advice with a personalised diabetes management plan, including other aspects of lifestyle modification, such as increasing physical activity and losing weight.
 [2009] - 1.3.5 For adults with type 2 diabetes who are overweight, set an initial body weight loss target of 5-10%.
 Remember that lesser degrees of weight loss may still be of benefit, and that larger degrees of weight loss in the longer term will have advantageous metabolic impact.
 [2009] - 1.3.6 Individualise recommendations for carbohydrate and alcohol intake, and meal patterns.
 Reducing the risk of hypoglycaemia should be a particular aim for a person using insulin or an insulin secretagogue.
 [2009] - 1.3.7 Advise adults with type 2 diabetes that limited substitution of sucrose-containing foods for other carbohydrate in the meal plan is allowable, but that they should take care to avoid excess energy intake.
-[2009] - 1.3.8 Discourage the use of foods marketed specifically for people with diabetes.
-[2009]
+[2009] - 1.3.8 Discourage the use of foods marketed specifically for people with diabetes.[2009]

 - 1.3.9 When adults with type 2 diabetes are admitted to hospital as inpatients or to any other care setting, implement a meal planning system that provides consistency in the carbohydrate content of meals and snacks.
-[2009] - 1.3.10 For recommendations on lifestyle advice, see the NICE guidelines on: preventing excess weight gain, weight management, obesity, physical activity, smoking: brief interventions and referrals, stop smoking services, smoking: harm reduction, and smoking: acute, maternity and mental health services. [new 2015]
+[2009] - 1.3.10 For recommendations on lifestyle advice, see the NICE guidelines on: preventing excess weight gain, weight management, obesity, physical activity, stop smoking interventions and services, smoking: harm reduction, and smoking: acute, maternity and mental health services. [new 2015] - 1.3.11 For recommendations on bariatric surgery for people with recent-onset type 2 diabetes, see the section on bariatric surgery for people with recent-onset type 2 diabetes in the NICE guideline on obesity.